 If the M&E entity determines that control of their IP is not retained by their affiliate partner, then the royalty revenue recognition constraint explained earlier would not apply.
 The M&E entity would be required to determine the appropriate amount and timing of revenue to recognize as it fulfills its obligation to provide an input to the affiliate’s output.

-M&E entities will need to consider how changes in the allocation of non-refundable minimum guarantees to multiple performance obligations will affect participation costs.
-Entities should also contemplate how the timing of minimum guarantee for symbolic IP will change the recognition of participation costs.
+M&E entities will need to consider how changes in the allocation of non-refundable minimum guarantees to multiple performance obligations will affect participation costs, which are covered in ASC 926.
+The FASB’s mastery glossary describes participation costs as contingent payments based on the success of a film to the contracted parties involved.
+Entities should also contemplate how the timing of minimum guarantee for symbolic IP will change the recognition of these participation costs.

 M&E entities often offer free goods or services as an incentive to purchase a paid product.
 Free goods and services that are deemed to be material within the context of the contract should be evaluated to determine if they represent separate performance obligations.
 If the free goods and services are deemed to be separate performance obligations, a portion of the transaction price will need to be allocated to the free goods and services and recognized upon their transfer to the customer.